PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

  ```
     AppBuilder.Instance.Stop();
  ```
-- Below is the default configurations will be added internally, but can always override using json or environment variables as below (if at all required)
+- Below is the default configurations will be added internally, but can always override using json or yml or environment variables as below (if at all required)

 ```
-    {
-      "Logging": {
-        "LogLevel": {
-          "Default": "Information",
-          "Steeltoe": "Warning",
-          "Pivotal": "Warning",
-          "System": "Warning",
-          "Microsoft": "Warning"
-        },
-        "Console":
-        {
+    ---
+	Logging:
+	  LogLevel:
+		Default: Information
+		Steeltoe: Warning
+		Pivotal: Warning
+		System: Warning
+		Microsoft: Warning
+	  Console:
-          "IncludeScopes": true
+		IncludeScopes: true
-        }
-      }
-      "management": {
-        "endpoints": {
-          "path": "/cloudfoundryapplication",
-          "cloudfoundry": {
+	management:
+	  endpoints:
+		path: "/cloudfoundryapplication"
+		cloudfoundry:
-            "validateCertificates": false
+		  validateCertificates: false
-          }
-        },
-        "metrics": {
-          "exporter": {
-            "cloudfoundry": {
+	  metrics:
+		exporter:
+		  cloudfoundry:
-              "validateCertificates": false
+			validateCertificates: false
-            }
-          }
-        }
-      }
-    }

 ```
 - Push the app, you will be able to see actuators enabled (health, info, etc.) in Apps Manager, but endpoint actuators are limited to `/actuator/health` and `/actuator/info`.
 Refer to [release notes]( https://github.com/alfusinigoj/pivotal_cloudfoundry_replatform_bootstrap/tree/master/release_info) for more details.
 - This uses Steeltoe Management, to know more, go to [Steeltoe Management](https://steeltoe.io/cloud-management/get-started)